iterative/dvc.org/static/docs/use-cases/data-registry.md

 This brings the `data/` directory up to its
 [latest version](https://github.com/iterative/dataset-registry/commit/99d1cdb)
 with 2800 images.
-Note that DVC only downloads the _delta_ when updating imports.
+Note that DVC only downloads new and changed files when updating imports.